guidogg13/Eisi/README.md

 ## 🛠️ How to install Eisi

-To install **Eisi**, you must first clone the repository directly from your terminal.
+To install **Eisi**, you must first clone the repository directly from your terminal or download the file and open in that a terminal.
 Open the integrated terminal of your code editor (for example, Visual Studio Code) and run:

 ```